-Staying fit in Bangkok isn’t easy.
-Liquid calories come in many forms, and with significantly more holidays than months in a year, there always seems to be a good reason to imbibe them.
-Even if you set out to stay in shape, the city puts up quite a fight to keep you at your desk, on your bar stool and in your bed.
+Even when you set out to stay in shape, Bangkok puts up a fight to keep you at your desk, on your bar stool, and in your bed.

-Last time there was a census on green space in the city, the report opted to count traffic islands and roundabouts in order to make the number slightly less depressing.
-Limited park opening hours, scorching hot weather during the day and long commutes add to the challenge of finding the time and space to commit yourself to a healthier lifestyle in the city.
+Last time there was a census on green space in the city, the report opted to count traffic islands and roundabouts in order to make the number less depressing.

 - 2 Gyms and Sports Clubs